Home > Become a Notary > How to Become a Louisiana Notary

 Can a non-resident of Louisiana apply for a commission as a notary public?

 No. Louisiana does not allow out-of-state residents to become Louisiana notaries public, even if they are employed within the borders of Louisiana.
-However, a non-resident attorney licensed to practice law in Louisiana can become an ex officio notary public if they (R.S. §35:412):
+However, a person licensed to practice law in Louisiana who is not a resident of Louisiana but who maintains an office for the practice of law in Louisiana can become a notary public ex officio.

 How long is a notary public's commission term in Louisiana?

 The commission term of a Louisiana notary public is for life pursuant to Attorney General Opinion No. 1940-42.
-However, a notary public’s commission may be rendered void if:
+However, surety bonds and errors and omissions policies must be renewed every five years.

 Is notary training or an exam required to become a notary or to renew a notary commission in Louisiana?

-The secretary of state publishes an official study guide for the state notary exam entitled Fundamentals of Louisiana Notarial Law and Practice, containing the sources and materials from which the state notary exam is drawn.
-A notary applicant may purchase the current study guide online from the secretary of state for $100.
-This cost is non-refundable.
-To pass the state notary examination, the applicant must correctly answer at least 75 percent of the items.
-Applicants are permitted to bring their study guides into the testing room and reference them during the examination.
+The secretary of state publishes an official study guide for the state notary exam, titled Fundamentals of Louisiana Notarial Law and Practice, containing the sources and materials from which the state notary exam is drawn.
+A notary applicant may purchase the current study guide from the secretary of state’s website for $100.
+Applicants are permitted to bring the latest version of the study guide into the testing room and reference them during the examination.
 However, using any other reference materials is considered cheating and is grounds for dismissal from the examination.
-No class or course is required by law.
-The state will administer the state notary exam at least twice a year.
-Attorneys licensed to practice law in Louisiana are exempt from the mandatory state notary examination.
-To order the study guide online, you must use a credit card or bank account.

 How much does it cost to become a notary public in Louisiana?